Types and Grades of Hardwood Flooring

 It is worth noting that some sellers combine grades of hardwood.
 For example, a floor may be sold as #1 common and better, meaning it is a combination of #1 common, select and better and clear grades.
 In this case, you will want to find out from the seller the proportion of each grade.

-Prefinished vs Site Finished
+Prefinished vs Site Finished Hardwood Flooring

-Prefinished boards are finished by the manufacturer, using several coats of finish with aluminum oxide, a surface coating which is the second hardest substance in the world, next to diamond.
+Prefinished boards are finished by the manufacturer, using several coats of finish with aluminum oxide, a surface coating that is the second hardest substance in the world, next to diamond.
 Special equipment dries the finish almost instantly, creating a durable surface for people to walk on.
 These are more expensive than unfinished floors, but can be installed in the home without having to worry about sanding and finishing.

 Site finished flooring is unfinished hardwood installed on the site and then finished.
 These boards cannot use aluminum oxide, because by the time the finish dries (several hours in some cases) the aluminum oxide particles will sink to the bottom, therefore not providing a hardened surface for people to walk on.
 There are several other durable finishes and sealers to choose from.